-The City of Vienna has taken up the revitalisation of neighbourhoods and initiated measures to improve the structure of local supply in six defined Viennese zones.
+The City of Vienna has taken up the revitalization of neighborhoods and initiated measures to improve the structure of local supply in six defined Viennese zones.

-Currently, there are nine SPAR neighbourhood retailers in Vienna—in the 7th, 10th, 11th and 23rd districts and three additional locations have been found.
-SPAR Austria is looking for more locations and independent retailers to operate these stores, offering prospective retailers extensive training programmes.
+Currently, there are nine SPAR neighborhood retailers in Vienna—in the 7th, 10th, 11th, and 23rd districts—and three additional locations have been found.
+SPAR Austria is looking for more locations and independent retailers to operate these stores, offering prospective retailers extensive training programs.

 In addition, SPAR Austria has been operating the popular SPAR Gourmet stores for over 20 years in districts with a demand for delicatessen-oriented ranges.
 There are currently 39 of these stores operating in Vienna.
 The range differs depending on the location.